y2236li/Brief-ML-and-DL-Projects/README.md

 > -0.3 point: Firing main engine per frame
 > 200 point: solved

 Agent randomly samples N transition from memory.
-According to the transition and the rewards in the memory, Agent calculates the corresponding Q values and feeds into a MLP Neural Network.
-The Neural Network will ouput the action by the agent's current state.
+According to the transition and the rewards in the memory, Agent calculates the corresponding Q values and feeds into a **Two-Layer MLP Neural Network**.
+The Neural Network will ouput the action by the agent's current state. <br>

 Q Formula: <br>
 > Q = reward + gamma*max(rewards from the next state) <br>